Kilimanjaro Climb via Machame Route

 • Free Cancellation

 The Kilimanjaro Machame route takes you through the scenic landscapes and incredible views of the arctic zone, passing through the grasslands, tropical rainforest, alpine meadow, moorlands, and high desert to snow and ice.
-This route is relatively difficult as compared to others but there are no parts on the trail that require the technical skills of climbing and mountaineering.
+This route is relatively difficult as compared to others, but there are no parts on the trail that require the technical skills of climbing and mountaineering.
+For more details, read our blog Difficulties of Kilimanjaro Climbing.

-The trip began with the scenic drive from Moshi to Machame gate located at the southern base of the mountain.
+The trip began with the scenic drive from Moshi to Machame Gate, located at the southern base of the mountain.
 The trail leads onto the lush rainforest.
-The trail further leads onto the Shira Plateau, before winding along the southern circuit of the mountain.
+The trail further leads onto the Shira Plateau before winding along the southern circuit of the mountain.
 The trail offers spectacular views of the valleys, tropical rainforest, and amazing landscapes.
-As you ascend up more, you’ll experience the dramatic shift in the scenery with tropical rainforest giving way to moorland.
-Afterward, you’ll climb up to the great Barranco wall and pass underneath the Heim and Kersten glacier to reach the Karanga Camp.
+As you ascend higher, you’ll experience a dramatic shift in the scenery, with tropical rainforest giving way to moorland.
+Afterward, you’ll climb up to the great Barranco wall and pass underneath the Heim and Kersten glaciers to reach Karanga Camp.
 At this camp, you’ll have ample time for acclimatization.
-The journey continues to Barafu Camp and sleep early and rest for the next day's summit push.
-The final day would be more challenging as you’ll wake up early at 2 am and start ascending towards the summit of Kilimanjaro.
-After 4 to 5 hours, you’ll reach the crater rim at Stella point from where you can experience the breathtaking views of the sunrise.
-You’ll see the stunning view of the Mawenzi peak from here.
-Continue ascending further for an hour, you’ll reach the top of Uhuru Peak (5,895 m) at your dreamland.
-The views from the top are breathtaking and after some time you’ll descend down to Millennium Camp through the same route.
+The journey continues to Barafu Camp, where you will sleep early and rest for the next day's summit push.
+The final day would be more challenging, as you’ll wake up early at 2 am and start ascending towards the summit of Kilimanjaro.
+After 4 to 5 hours, you’ll reach the crater rim at Stella Point, from where you can experience the breathtaking views of the sunrise.
+You’ll see the stunning view of Mawenzi Peak from here.
+Continue ascending further for an hour, and you’ll reach the top of Uhuru Peak (5,895 m) at your dreamland.
+The views from the top are breathtaking, and after some time, you’ll descend down to Millennium Camp through the same route.

 Highlights of Kilimanjaro Climbing

-• Seven days on the Machame route provides the sufficient acclimatization that ensures a success rate of up to 95%
+• Seven days on the Machame route provide sufficient acclimatization that ensures a success rate of up to 95%

 • Summit Mt.
 Kilimanjaro to Uhuru Peak, the highest freestanding mountain in the world